DaChuiOpenSource/Vscode-FreeTranslate/README.md

 3. Select the content that you want to translate
 4. Right-click and select `FreeTranslate Translate`
 5. Then, The translation result will be in the output panel.
 The panel opens automatically.
+6. Can change translation language by `TranslateLang` item in the statusbar.

+> The `TranslateLang` statusbar item display after first translate occur.

 ## Settings